neoforged/.github/primers/1.21.6/index.md

     - `ServerboundCustomClickActionPacket` - Sends a custom action to the server.
 - `net.minecraft.server.dialog`
     - `ActionButton` - A button that can perform some `Action` on click.
-    - `ButtonListDialog` - A dialog modal that has some number of colums to click buttons of.
+    - `ButtonListDialog` - A dialog modal that has some number of columns to click buttons of.
     - `CommonButtonData` - The data that is associated with every button within a dialog modal.
     - `CommonDialogData` - The data that is associated with every dialog modal.
-    - `ConfirmationDialog` - A dialog modal wheter you can either click yes or no.
+    - `ConfirmationDialog` - A dialog modal whether you can either click yes or no.
     - `Dialog` - The base interface that defines some dialog modal.
     - `DialogAction` - The action to perform typically after some action button is clicked.
     - `DialogListDialog` - A scrollable list of buttons that lead to other dialogs.